Pediatricians warn of homemade baby formula dangers amid shortages

 According to the AAP, these foods should never be given to infants:

 - Homemade formula with ingredients like powdered cow’s milk, raw milk or sugar; plain cow’s milk; or milk substitutes like almond or soy milk.
-They do not have the balance of ingredients.
+They do not have a balance of ingredients.

 - Imported infant formula.
 It might have too much or not enough of some ingredients.
 If it was not stored or shipped correctly, it could be unsafe to use.